 Total Québec Parental Insurance Plan (QPIP) Premiums Paid in the Year

-If the amount you withheld from an employee's eligible salary or wages for a year is too high, and the employee is resident in Québec at the end of the year, the employee can be refunded the excess premiums when the employee files his or her provincial income tax return for the year.
+If the amount you withheld from an employee's eligible salary or wages for a year is too high, and the employee is resident in Québec at the end of the year, the employee can be refunded the excess premiums when they file their provincial income tax return for the year.

-If the employee is not resident in Québec at the end of the year and his or her work income was also subject to Employment Insurance, the employee can be refunded the excess premiums when the employee files his or her federal income tax return for the year.
+If the employee is not resident in Québec at the end of the year and their work income was also subject to Employment Insurance, the employee can be refunded the excess premiums when they file their federal income tax return for the year.

 The employee can also submit a written request for the refund of an overpayment of premiums in the four years following the end of the year.